 Credit where credit is due: Adventure Prompt was originally a clone of Robin Johnson's Versificator 2 engine, though by now the two are quite different.

 As of April 2018, Adventure Prompt is on GitHub.
-More content will move to this site as time allows.
+That version is now archived.

-An older demo game, Secret of the Starry Depths, can be found on textadventures.co.uk; it's short, but complete.
+An older demo game, Secret of the Starry Depths, was since ported to Inform 6.